hochstrasserio/wirecard/README.md

 ##### Requesting the payment

-With our basket object in hand, we can now easily initialize the payment request:
+With our basket object in hand, we can now initialize the payment request:

 ``` php
 <?php